EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 ## How to restrict access to an action by a user

-### Preconditions: It is assumed you have the sources for a contract and one of the actions defined is getting as a parameter an account name and it is printing the account name.
+### Preconditions It is assumed you have the sources for a contract and one of the actions defined is getting as a parameter an account name and it is printing the account name.

 To restrict access to the `hi` action, you can do it in two ways: